Commercial efficiency

 We've all been there.

-Yet, it's a shame.
-Because Mr Chalot is your ideal client:
+Still, it's a shame.
+Because Mr Chalot is your ideal customer:

 • It takes decisions